JShibby/PPI/README.md

 1. The target is a continuous variable, but the data provides almost no numerical basis for regression.
 2. The features exhibit a fair amount of information overlap.

 This repository holds the data report, scripts, and data files used for review.
-All the analysis appears in the data report **"Predicting the PPI.pdf"**.
+All the analysis appears in the data report **["Predicting the PPI."](PPI_data_report.pdf)**

 ## Scripts
 Several Python scripts must be run in succession to respect dependencies: *data*, *encode*, and *model*.
 In addition, two other supplemental scripts can be run optionally.
 Numbers show necessary scripts; bullets show the optional scripts.